Research, ideas, and interdisciplinary approach

 Suh-Yong Chung

-Professor, Division of International Studies, Korea University
+Professor, Division of International Studies of Korea University

 Biography